qkzk/fm/development.md

 - [x] shell opens in the same window, not a new one.
   - [x] open all terminal application this way
   - [x] move opening to internal settings, just let the interface in status
+- [x] icons / metadata.
+Use nerdfont icons when metadata is hidden.
 - [ ] simplify status.confirm action & must leave
+- [ ] should small windows be used in menus ?

 ## TODO